SarahMason2015/Billionaires/README.md

 ## Dashboard
 In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on Tableau.

+Our Dashboards will consist of heat maps, pie charts, and bar graphs.